 Happy Thanksgiving, fellow Americans!
-Though I am missing the pumpkin pie, festive turkey decorations, and boozy post-feast food coma with my family, I am THANKFUL for the stellar weather and to have Marc and Stella here with me.
+Though I am missing the pumpkin pie, festive turkey decorations, and boozy post-feast food coma with my family, I am THANKFUL for the stellar weather and to have Stella here with me.

 This year Thanksgiving falls a few weeks after Diwali, India’s famous Festival of Lights.
 Instead of sticking around for the fireworks, we went south to check out Sri Lanka.
 If I had to sum up the trip in five buzzwords, it would be: “beaches”, “food”, “Buddhism”, “hospitality”, and “infrastructure”.